-Records showed that emergency lighting, fire detection and firefighting equipment such as smoke detectors and fire extinguishers were regularly tested.
+Records showed that emergency lighting, fire detection and firefighting equipment such as smoke detectors and fire extinguishers were regularly serviced.
+There was scope to increase the frequency in which the fire alarm was tested in house.

 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.
-We noted that visual checks on machines were not being recorded.